You had your path to financial freedom all mapped out.

 Ugh.
 Things didn’t turn out how you’d hoped.

 Your budget was a mess and you overspent in several categories.
 You even ended up using your credit card as a crutch.

-You then became frustrated and decided that budgeting just isn’t for you.
+You then became frustrated about money and decided that budgeting just isn’t for you.